 “We do full service, for major stuff we’ll ask them to come into the clinic, but virtually everything can be done right there,” McBride said.
 “It’s not just the teeth cleaning, we go out and provide real care.
 We’ve heard some just tremendous, awesome stories about the difference we’re making, so it’s exciting.”

-Page 2 of 2 - He said the portable dental care clinics are intended to help the children who have barriers keeping them from attending the dentist, whether it be cost, lack of insurance, or lack of transportation.
+He said the portable dental care clinics are intended to help the children who have barriers keeping them from attending the dentist, whether it be cost, lack of insurance, or lack of transportation.

 In addition, part of the proceeds raised will also help the Joplin Trails Coalition to offer paths for Southwest Missouri cyclists to ride, as they work to maintain abandoned railways that have been converted into biking and walking trails through their Rails to Trails project.